telerik/xamarin-forms-docs/controls/datagrid/localization.md

 # Localization #

 **RadDataGrid** supports localization (the translation of application resources into localized versions for the specific cultures or into customized resources).
-In order to apply the localization you need to update the DataGridLocalizationManager.Manager by either creating a custom **DataGridLocalizationManager** or set its **ResourceManager** property.
+In order to apply the localization you need to update the TelerikLocalizationManager.Manager by either creating a custom localization manager or set its **ResourceManager** property.

-## Custom DataGridLocalizationManager
+## Custom TelerikLocalizationManager

-You should create a custom class that inherits from **DataGridLocalizationManager** and override the **GetString()** method:
+You should create a custom class that inherits from **TelerikLocalizationManager** and override the **GetString()** method:

 <snippet id='datagrid-custom-localizationmanager-csharp'/>

-Eventually, you should set it as the **DataGridLocalizationManager.Manager**:
+Eventually, you should set it as the **TelerikLocalizationManager.Manager**:

 <snippet id='datagrid-setting-the-custom-manager-csharp'/>

->important You should set the custom manager before the InitializeComponent() method is invoked otherwise the default values will be applied to the RadDataGrid
+>important You should set the custom manager before the InitializeComponent() method is invoked otherwise the default values will be applied to the RadDataGrid.

 **Figure 1** shows the appearance of the filtering component within the RadDataGrid after the custom localization manager is applied.